Customer portal

 UX and UI design

-A new legislation is being introduced on 1 Jan 2025 and a new portal needs to be created for customers to register and pay their taxes through.
+A new legislation was being introduced on 1 Jan 2025 and a new portal needed to be created for customers to register and pay their taxes through.

-However, the legislation has not passed yet and the requirements are being drip fed to the team along with the timeline for the project being very short.
+However, the legislation had not passed yet and the requirements were being drip fed to the team along with the timeline for the project being very short.

-As this is a new legislation it is also unknown what the volume of customers and customer types will be.
+As this was a new legislation it was also unknown what the volume of customers and customer types will be.

 Research

-We knew of 2 types of user; owner and booking platform.
+We knew of 2 types of user as these were defined in the legislation; owner and booking platform.
 However we did not have the data on how many of each user type we expected to register or how many of these users were owners, joint owners, companies or trusts.

 I looked into an existing revenue line with similar customer types to give us some data on each user type and what user journeys to prioritise in the short timeline.